-- Infrared saunas tend to produce similar physiological results as traditional saunas (i.e. those elicited by moderate exercise, including sweating and increased heart rate), but at a lower temperatures, which makes infrared sauna more accessible to those who cannot tolerate the heat of a regular sauna.31 Applying this logic to your yoni, if you are extremely sensitive to the heat involved with traditional vaginal steaming, using infrared heat could be a way to reap the same benefits at lower temperatures.
+- Infrared saunas have a similar warming effect to traditional saunas, but at a lower temperatures, which makes infrared sauna more accessible to those who cannot tolerate the heat of a regular sauna.31 Applying this logic to your vagina, if you are extremely sensitive to the heat involved with traditional vaginal steaming, using infrared heat can be a way to reap the same benefits at lower temperatures.

-- Infrared sauna treatment is “light” in terms of body load and provides a “comfortable and relaxing experience” in general.32
+- Infrared sauna can be relaxing and mood-elevating.
+It is “light” in terms of body load and provides a “comfortable and relaxing experience” in general.32

-- Radiant heat/incubation systems used in hospitals to regulate the body temperature of newborns incorporate infrared heat to do so.33 Yes, the technology is considered safe enough that it is used across the world to keep infants warm!
+- Infrared/radiant heat technology is considered safe enough that it is used in hospital incubation systems across the world to keep infants warm!33

-- Infrared radiation can stimulate circulation, increase collagen production, and have beneficial effects on your skin, making it smoother and suppler.34
+- Infrared heat has been shown to have beneficial effects on your skin, leaving it feeling smooth and calm.34

-- Emerging trends in scientific literature show that sauna therapy can help your body detox heavy metals and other pollutants through sweat.35, 36, 37
+- Emerging trends in scientific literature show that infrared saunas can help your body cleanse and remove impurities.35, 36, 37

 - No adverse effects have been reported with infrared saunas.31

 In summary, the benefits of infrared light/heat in general are well-studied, wide ranging, and safe!

 This is why we offer a unique combination red light/near infrared light option with the LEIAMOON steam seat in addition to the steam heating mechanism.